-Social and public policy focuses on finding ways to address global and local social issues such as poverty, housing, health and technology.
+Social and public policy focuses on finding ways to address global and local challenges such as poverty, housing, health and technology.
 The programme applies ideas from political science, sociology and economics to explore how governments shape their responses and to understand the impacts of public policy on society.

 You’ll have the valuable opportunity of a work placement with a voluntary or public sector organisation.